zdravkov/kendo-docs/getting-started/framework/mvvm/bindings/custom.md

         }
     });

+### init

+This is the binding constructor.
+If this function is overriden the base Binder constructor should be called explicitly.

+    init: function(element, bindings, options) {
+        kendo.data.Binder.fn.init.call(this, element, bindings, options); //call the base constructor

+        var that = this;
+        $(that.element).on("change", function() { //hook up to the change event of the element that.change(); //call the change function
+        });
+    }

 ### refresh

-The `refresh` event handler is responsible for updating the HTML element.
+The `refresh` handler is responsible for updating the HTML element.
 It will be executed each time when the value of the bound MVVM field chandes.
 The bound DOM element and attached MVVM bindings could be retrieved through the context of the function.

     refresh: function() {
         this.bindings //contains all bindings for the current element